wutong21/proxy-auto-plugin/README.md

 # proxy-auto-plugin

 ## Tips
-should use in Vue.js project and now only supoort webpack-dev-server@3.x.x and webpack-dev-server@4.x.x
+Should use in Vue.js project and now only supoort webpack-dev-server@3.x.x and webpack-dev-server@4.x.x

 ## Feature